tuyendq/iflask/README.md

 ## Connect to mysqlremote.com
+From Chapter 5 (User Logins), when deploying to Microsoft Azure App Service (Free Tier) I ran into error when registering new user.
+So I switch from sqlite to MySQL database, using the free service [https://remotemysql.com/](https://remotemysql.com/).
 - Register free account at [https://remotemysql.com/](https://remotemysql.com/)
 - Sign in and create a new database.
-Take note about newly created database to update DATABASE_URL in .env file
+Take note of newly created database (databasename, username, password, port) to update DATABASE_URL in .env file (on local dev) and Settings > Configuration (on Azure Web App)

 ```
 DATABASE_URL=mysql+pymysql://username:password@remotemysql.com:3306/databasename?charset=utf8m4
 ```